 Wake-Up and Say Those Affirmations!

 The post-grad blues period after graduating can definitely get you down (they don’t call it post-grad blues for nothin’).
 One way I battled this overwhelming sense of emptiness and lack of purpose was through repeating affirmations to myself every morning when I woke up.
 While each person has to determine what they want out of life to come up with their own, I think the ones I used during this rough time are definitely a good place to start.
-Here are a few of the many affirmations I told myself during my time being unemployed.
-Some of these I still use now!
 I found these at this article here.

-Start with these and even tweak them to your style if you want.
+I also wrote a blog post about creating your perfect affirmations earlier this year.
 All that matters is you remind yourself that you are deserving and destined for greatness!

 Journal About Your Feelings Towards Being Graduated (and your feelings in general)